bwt-dev/bwt/README.md

 ## Setup

 Get yourself a synced Bitcoin Core node (v0.19 is recommended, v0.17 is sufficient. `txindex` is not required) and install bwt using one of the methods below.

+You can also [install bwt as an Electrum plugin](#electrum-plugin) that embeds the server, in which case you can skip the instructions below for setting up a standalone server.

 #### Signed pre-built binaries